Official Trusted Source for Genuine Aqua Soma Labs® Antibiotics

 What is Fix Flox (Fish Flox) used for in fish and birds?

-Fix Flox (ciprofloxacin 500 mg) is a fish and bird antibiotic used by hobbyists to help manage bacterial issues such as persistent fin rot, columnaris-type patches, ulcer-like sores, red sores, hemorrhagic septicemia, and swim bladder disease in ornamental aquarium fish.
-For non-food pet birds, it may be used under avian veterinary guidance for severe bacterial concerns.
+Fix Flox (ciprofloxacin 500 mg) is a fish and bird antibiotic that aquarists use for bacterial problems such as persistent fin rot, columnaris-type patches, ulcer-like sores, red sores, hemorrhagic septicemia, and swim bladder disease in ornamental fish.
+For non-food pet birds, it may be used under avian veterinary guidance for serious bacterial concerns.

 What is the difference between Fish Flox and Fix Flox?

-Fish Flox was the brand name used by Thomas Labs for their ciprofloxacin capsules.
+Fish Flox was the brand name Thomas Labs used for its ciprofloxacin capsules.
 After Thomas Labs discontinued the product, Aqua Soma Labs introduced Fix Flox as a direct replacement.
-It contains the same 500 mg ciprofloxacin per capsule, uses the same capsule format, and is intended for the same ornamental fish and pet bird applications.
+It has the same 500 mg of ciprofloxacin per capsule, the same capsule format, and the same ornamental-fish and pet-bird uses.

 Is Fix Flox a replacement for Aqua Cipro?

 Yes.
-If you previously used Aqua Cipro or Aqua-Cipro 500 mg, Fix Flox from Aqua Soma Labs is a direct replacement with the same active ingredient (ciprofloxacin 500 mg per capsule) and is available in 30-count and 60-count bottle sizes.
+If you used Aqua Cipro or Aqua-Cipro 500 mg before, Fix Flox from Aqua Soma Labs is a direct replacement with the same active ingredient (ciprofloxacin, 500 mg per capsule), and it comes in 30-count and 60-count bottles.

 Is Fix Flox the same as Fish Flox Forte?

-Fish Flox Forte was the name used for the 500 mg strength ciprofloxacin capsule.
-Fix Flox from Aqua Soma Labs contains the same 500 mg ciprofloxacin active ingredient and serves as a modern replacement for Fish Flox Forte products that are no longer manufactured.
+Fish Flox Forte was the name for the 500 mg ciprofloxacin capsule.
+Fix Flox from Aqua Soma Labs has the same 500 mg ciprofloxacin and replaces the Fish Flox Forte products that are no longer made.

 Do I need a veterinary prescription to buy Fix Flox?

-No. It is sold over the counter as a fish and bird antibiotic, and no veterinary prescription is required to purchase it.
-However, for pet birds, professional veterinary guidance is strongly recommended to determine the correct mg-per-kg dose and treatment duration.
+No. It is sold over the counter as a fish and bird antibiotic, so no veterinary prescription is needed to buy it.
+For pet birds, veterinary guidance is still strongly recommended to set the correct mg-per-kg dose and duration.

 Where can I buy ciprofloxacin for fish online?

 You can buy these capsules directly from Fine Pet Health.
 Orders ship from our U.S. warehouse with same-day dispatch on orders placed before 1:30 p.m.
-CT, Monday through Friday, via USPS or UPS.
+CT, Monday through Friday, by USPS or UPS.

 How do I know if my fish might need a ciprofloxacin antibiotic?

-Watch for signs such as persistent fin breakdown, worsening ulcers, red sores or red streaking, sudden swelling, cloudy patches that do not improve with good water quality, or a rapid decline in activity or appetite.
-An aquatic veterinarian or experienced aquarist can help confirm whether a bacterial infection is likely and whether ciprofloxacin treatment is appropriate.
+Look for signs such as persistent fin breakdown, worsening ulcers, red sores or red streaking, sudden swelling, cloudy patches that do not improve with good water quality, or a fast drop in activity or appetite.
+An aquatic veterinarian or an experienced aquarist can help confirm whether a bacterial infection is likely and whether ciprofloxacin is the right treatment.

 What size aquarium can one Fix Flox capsule treat?

-One capsule treats approximately 10 gallons (38 liters) of aquarium water.
+One capsule treats about 10 gallons (38 liters) of aquarium water.
 For a 20-gallon hospital tank, use two capsules per dose.
-Always dose based on the actual water volume in the treatment tank, not the manufacturer-listed tank size, since gravel, decorations, and equipment reduce usable volume.
+Always dose by the actual water volume in the treatment tank, not the listed tank size, since gravel, decorations, and equipment take up space.

 Can I use Fix Flox in my main community or reef tank?

-It is best to treat sick fish in a separate hospital tank instead of the main aquarium.
-This antibiotic is not recommended for reef tanks or setups with shrimp, snails, corals, or other invertebrates, because antibiotics may harm them or disrupt beneficial filter bacteria.
+It is better to treat sick fish in a separate hospital tank than in the main aquarium.
+This antibiotic is not recommended for reef tanks or tanks with shrimp, snails, corals, or other invertebrates, because antibiotics can harm them or disrupt the beneficial filter bacteria.

 Does Fix Flox work in saltwater aquariums?

 Yes.
-These capsules can be used in both freshwater and saltwater hospital tanks.
-Dissolve the contents following the standard dosage (one capsule per 10 gallons) and maintain stable salinity, temperature, and water quality parameters throughout the treatment course.
+These capsules work in both freshwater and saltwater hospital tanks.
+Dissolve the contents at the standard dose (one capsule per 10 gallons) and keep salinity, temperature, and water quality stable through the full course.

 How long should I treat with Fix Flox?

-For fish, follow the label directions: one capsule per 10 gallons (38 L) once every 24 hours for 5 to 10 days, with a partial water change between treatments.
-If no improvement is noted after 5 days, discontinue use and seek guidance from an aquatic professional.
-Birds should only receive this medication for the dose and duration prescribed by an avian vet.
+For fish, follow the label: one capsule per 10 gallons (38 L) once every 24 hours for 5 to 10 days, with a partial water change between doses.
+If there is no improvement after 5 days, stop use and ask an aquatic professional for guidance.
+Birds should get this medication only for the dose and duration an avian vet prescribes.

 Is Fix Flox safe for pet birds?

-These capsules can be used in pet birds only under the direction of an avian veterinarian, who will calculate the correct mg-per-kg dose and decide whether treatment is appropriate.
-Do not apply aquarium-bath directions to a bird.
-Never guess bird dosages or add capsules to communal water without professional guidance.
+These capsules can be used in pet birds only under the direction of an avian veterinarian, who will work out the correct mg-per-kg dose and decide whether treatment makes sense.
+Do not apply the aquarium-bath directions to a bird, and never guess a bird's dose or add capsules to shared water without professional guidance.

 What bacteria does ciprofloxacin target in fish?

-The active ingredient is commonly described as effective against many gram-negative bacteria, including organisms such as Aeromonas, Pseudomonas, Vibrio, and Flavobacterium, and some gram-positive organisms.
-It works by inhibiting bacterial DNA gyrase and topoisomerase IV, which are enzymes essential for DNA replication.
+Ciprofloxacin is generally described as effective against many gram-negative bacteria, including organisms such as Aeromonas, Pseudomonas, Vibrio, and Flavobacterium, and against some gram-positive bacteria.
+It works by blocking DNA gyrase and topoisomerase IV, enzymes that bacteria need to copy their DNA.

 Will Fix Flox harm beneficial aquarium bacteria?

-Any broad-spectrum antibiotic can affect beneficial bacteria if used in the main tank.
-Using a hospital tank, monitoring ammonia and nitrite, and performing partial water changes helps protect the biofilter while treatment is underway.
+Any broad-spectrum antibiotic can affect beneficial bacteria when used in the main tank.
+A hospital tank, regular checks of ammonia and nitrite, and partial water changes help protect the biofilter during treatment.

 Should I remove carbon or turn off UV during treatment?

 Yes.
-Activated carbon and UV sterilizers can reduce medication levels in the water.
-Remove carbon and other chemical filtration media and turn off UV during the treatment course.
-Maintain strong aeration and monitor ammonia and nitrite closely.
+Activated carbon and UV sterilizers lower the medication level in the water.
+Remove carbon and other chemical filtration during the course, turn off the UV, keep aeration strong, and watch ammonia and nitrite closely.

 Can I combine Fix Flox with other fish medications?

-Combining antibiotics or mixing these capsules with antifungal or antiparasitic medications is generally not recommended unless specifically advised by an aquatic veterinarian.
-Using multiple medications at once can stress fish, cause unpredictable interactions, and make it harder to identify which treatment is working.
+Combining antibiotics, or mixing these capsules with antifungal or antiparasitic medications, is usually not a good idea unless an aquatic veterinarian tells you to.
+Using several medications at once can stress fish, cause unpredictable interactions, and make it harder to tell which treatment is working.

 Can Fix Flox treat fungal, viral, or parasitic infections?

-No. This product targets certain bacterial infections only.
-It is not effective against fungi, viruses, or parasites such as ich, flukes, or worms.
-For fungal, parasitic, or viral problems, work with an aquatic or avian veterinarian to choose an appropriate treatment instead of using an antibiotic.
+No. This product works on certain bacterial infections only.
+It does nothing for fungi, viruses, or parasites such as ich, flukes, or worms.
+For a fungal, parasitic, or viral problem, work with an aquatic or avian veterinarian to pick the right treatment instead of using an antibiotic.

 How should I store and dispose of Fix Flox capsules?

-Store capsules in their original container in a cool, dry place away from heat, moisture, children, and pets.
-Follow local guidelines for pharmaceutical disposal and avoid flushing unused capsules down the drain unless specifically instructed by local authorities.
+Store the capsules in their original container in a cool, dry place, away from heat, moisture, children, and pets.
+Follow local rules for disposing of medicine, and do not flush unused capsules down the drain unless local authorities tell you to.

 More Fish & Bird Antibiotics